masalinas/poc-iam-security/README.md

 ![Client Roles](captures/client_roles.png "Client Roles")

 ## Create realm roles (composite roles)
 We are going to group all common client roles inside **realm composite roles** to assign then to users easily.
-Only for **app-admin** composite role not also group all admin client roles but also all roles from the client **real-manager** to access keycloak admin api (user/role management)

 The roles created are: